Vince Gamad

-Vince Gamad (born January 15, 1994) is a Filipino actor, model and host.
+Vincent Lorenz Gamad (born January 15, 1994) is a Filipino actor, model and host.
 He is a host in Walang Tulugan with the Master Showman; hosts German Moreno, Sanya Lopez, Jak Roberto, Teejay Marquez and Hiro Peralta.

 Career

 Gamad started his career and worked on GMA Network.
 He signed a contract in GMA Artist Center.
 In 2012 Gamad appeared as a host of Walang Tulugan with the Master Showman; in 2015 Gamad appeared in a GMA TV series Let the Love Begin as Erick's friend; in 2016 he portrayed Glenn on Juan Happy Love Story.